jakkie747/demo/USER_MANUAL.md

-# Blinkogies Family Hub - User Manual
+# Blinkogies App - User Manual

-Welcome to the Blinkogies Family Hub!
+Welcome to the Blinkogies App!
 This application is designed to be a central place for all communication between the school and our families.
 This guide will walk you through all the features available to you.

 ---